Joe Reaiche: Personal life

 During his rugby league career, Reaiche began practising Scientology.
 After finishing his final year in 1983 with the Sydney Roosters, he relocated to Clearwater, Florida, to join the Church of Scientology's elite Sea Org.
-While a Scientologist, he met Carol (née Masterson), who had two children of her own: Danny (b.
+While a Scientologist, he met Carol Masterson, who had two children: Danny (b.
 1976) and Christopher (b.
 1980).
-They married in 1985 and had two children together: son Jordan (b.
-1986) and daughter Alanna (b.
+Reaiche and Masterson married in 1985, and had two children together, a son Jordan (b.
+1986) and a daughter Alanna (b.
 1988).

-Reaiche and his wife left the Sea Org in 1986 and moved to California in 1993 to further their kids' acting careers with Carol as manager; they divorced in 1995.
-Both remained active in the Church, but in 2005 Joe was expelled and declared a "suppressive person".
-As a result, Reaiche was estranged from his children and stepchildren, all still current Scientologists, who 'disconnected' from Joe under orders from the Church.
+Reaiche and his wife left the Sea Org in 1986 and moved to California in 1993 to further their children's acting careers, with Masterson as the children's manager.
+Reaiche and Masterson divorced in 1995.
+Both remained active in the Scientology, but in 2005 Reaiche was expelled and declared a "suppressive person".
+As a result, Reaiche was estranged from his children and stepchildren, who all remained Scientologists.
+The family 'disconnected' from Reaiche under orders from the Church of Scientology.

 In a 2010 interview with Four Corners, Reaiche claimed to have spent around a half million dollars on Scientology over three decades.
-He accused the Church of Scientology of framing him for financial misconduct, which he denied, as a pretense for expelling him, after he complained about its management and fundraising practices.
-He further supported a review of the Church's favorable tax status in Australia: "[Scientology]'s not really a church... it may have a philosophy that's religious, but it's strictly business."
+He accused the Church of Scientology of framing him for supposed financial misconduct as a pretext for expelling him, after he complained about its management and fundraising practices.
+Reaiche denied the allegation, and supported a review of the Church's favorable tax status in Australia, saying, "[Scientology]'s not really a church... it may have a philosophy that's religious, but it's strictly business."

 Reaiche worked in the insurance and health industry.

 Death

-His brother, Tony, confirmed that Joe Reaiche had died during a business trip to London on 4 September 2024, at the age of 66.
+His brother, Tony, confirmed that Joe Reaiche had died of kidney failure during a business trip to London on 4 September 2024, at the age of 66.